rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 All arguments needs to included in a command, otherwise it results a serious error resulting in MessageNotAck.
 See section about :ref:`incomplete-commands`.

-Only a single command is allowed in single CommandRequest, otherwise any resulting MessageAck or MessageNotAck is ambiguous.
+Only a single command is allowed in a single CommandRequest, otherwise any resulting MessageAck or MessageNotAck is ambiguous.
 See section about :ref:`more-than-one-command`.